-This project focused on OASI resulting from labour and vaginal birth.
-The project excluded the management and prevention of OASI resulting from gynaecological/urological procedures.
-It also excluded considerations on repair techniques and related co-morbidities.
+This project focuses on OASI resulting from labour and vaginal birth.
+The project excludes the management and prevention of OASI resulting from gynaecological/urological procedures.
+It also excludes considerations on repair techniques and related co-morbidities.

 The programme included the following activities:

 - Edozien L, Gurol-Urganci I, Cromwell D, Adams E, Richmond D, Mahmood T, van der Meulen J.Impact of third- and fourth-degree perineal tears at first birth on subsequent pregnancy outcomes: a cohort study.
 BJOG.
 2014 Jul 9. doi: 10.1111/1471-0528.12886.

 - Gurol-Urganci I, Cromwell DA, Edozien LC, Mahmood TA, Adams EJ, Richmond DH, et al. Third- and fourth-degree perineal tears among primiparous women in England between 2000 and 2012: time trends and risk factors.BJOG 2013;120:1516–25.

 OASI Care Bundle